Minuscule Schubert Varieties and Mirror Symmetry: Mirror symmetry

 \subsubsection{BPS numbers}

-As a further consistency check in Conjecture \ref{conj:FM} and an application of the mirror construction, we carry out the computation of BPS numbers by using the methods proposed by \cite{Candelas-delaOssa-Green-Perkes_PCYMESSCFT} \cite{Bershadsky-Cecotti-Ooguri-Vafa_HATFT, Bershadsky-Cecotti-Ooguri-Vafa_KSTGERQSA}.
-The BPS numbers $n_g(d)$ are related with the Gromov--Witten invariants $N_g(d)$ by some closed formula \cite{Gopakumar-Vafa_MTTS}, hence we obtain the prediction for Gromov--Witten invariants of $X$ and $Z$ from these computations.

-We skip all the details here and only present the results in Appendix \ref{sec:bps}.
+As a further consistency check in Conjecture~\ref{conj:FM} and an application of the mirror construction, we carry out the computation of BPS numbers by using the methods proposed by~\cite{MR1240687,MR1301851, MR1115626} based on the mirror symmetry conjecture.
+The BPS numbers $n_g(d)$ are related with the Gromov--Witten invariants~$N_g(d)$ by some closed formula \cite{1998hep.th...12127G}, hence we obtain the prediction for Gromov--Witten invariants of~$X$ and~$Z$ from these computations.
+We omit all the details here and only present the results in Appendix~\ref{sec:bps}.
 For the details, one can get many references in now.
-Here we have followed \cite{Hosono-Konishi_HGGW}, where a very similar example to ours, the Grassmannian--Pfaffian Calabi--Yau 3-fold, has been analyzed.
+Here we have followed \cite{MR2481271}, where a very similar example to ours, the Grassmannian--Pfaf\/f\/ian Calabi--Yau 3-fold, has been analyzed.

-\section{Other examples in minuscule $G/Q$}
+\section{Other examples in minuscule $\boldsymbol{G/Q}$}

-We remark that there are some examples of Calabi--Yau complete intersections in minuscule homogeneous spaces $G/Q$ that get attention.
-In these cases one may be able to know more details because the structure of the small quantum cohomology ring $QH^*(G/Q)$ of $G/Q$ has been revealed intensively by recent researches \cite{Bertram_QSC} \cite{Kresch-Tamvakis_QCOG} \cite{Caput-Manivel-Perrin_QCMHS} for instance.